controlsfx/controlsfx/readme.md

 ## Features

 ControlsFX includes so many features that we're now listing them on a separate page!
-Go to the <a href="http://fxexperience.com/controlsfx/features">ControlsFX features</a> page to see some of what is included in ControlsFX.
+Go to the [ControlFX features](features/features.md) page to see some of what is included in ControlsFX.

 ## Quick links